-Twin Lakes is a 5.4 mile lightly trafficked loop trail located near Idleyld Park, OR that features a lake and is rated as moderate.
-The trail is primarily used for hiking, camping, and fishing and is accessible from June until November.
+Twin Lakes Trail is a 3.5 mile lightly trafficked loop trail located near Idleyld Park, OR that features a lake and is rated as moderate.
+The trail offers a number of activity options and is accessible from June until November.

 Two fantastic lakes sit below a 5,580 foot mountain and feature two old shelters and a campground equipped with picnic tables.
 A trail loops around both lakes and climbs to the top of the mountain for an overlook.
 There are a variety of lush trees and wildflowers.